Finding Health in a Sick Society - the role of therapy in addressing cultural trauma.

 Much of the wounding that happens in this context comes through the deficits that are present in the culture.
 There is a whole other essay that could be written arguing that the absence of soul, of proper rituals for birth, adolescence and death, of connection to our ancestors and a proper sense of place, and connection to the natural world, to name but a few, do untold damage to us as individuals.
 If the culture is sick then we, too, by extension are sick.

-Increasingly, with the likes of Covid-19, environmental catastrophe and the #blacklivesmatter movement looming larger in the frame, even those who have not traditionally thought of themselves as social or political activists are being called upon to think about their own well-being in a broader context.
+Increasingly, with the likes of Covid-19, environmental catastrophe and both racial and gender inequalities looming larger in the frame, even those who have not traditionally thought of themselves as social or political activists are being called upon to think about their own well-being in a broader context.
 These problems visibly transcend borders – both personal and national – and can no longer be thought of as existing ‘out there’ somewhere.

 In being asked to confront our shared vulnerability, we are also being invited to acknowledge our inter-connectedness.
 To think that we can be self-sufficient, that our personal success or failure is somehow not dependent on the contribution of others, is an illusion.
 To imagine that our happiness or suffering is not intimately connected and interwoven with the state of the world as a whole is also, ultimately, an illusion.